As of December 26, 2018

 Specifically, the Internal Audit Section, which reports directly to the Representative Director, performs internal audits in cooperation with Auditors and examines whether or not the internal check system is functioning properly among the Company's divisions on a day-to-day basis.

 The Internal Audit Section reports its audit findings to the Representative Director.
 The Section issues improvement orders based on the Representative Director's instructions and checks the state of improvement when there are items in need of improvement.

 In addition, the Internal Audit Section undertakes internal control audits in accordance with the Financial Instruments and Exchange Law.
 The Section submits reports to the Representative Director after evaluating the status of establishment and application with respect to internal control.
 The Internal Audit Section also makes recommendations concerning improvements to managers as it sees fit.

 The Company's internal control system covers the companies whose results are consolidated to ensure proper operations at Group companies.
-Each subsidiary reports the status of its execution of operations and its financial condition regularly to the Company, and the Company's business review meeting and Board of Directors check the appropriateness of their operations.
+Each subsidiary reports the status of its execution of operations and its financial condition regularly to the Company, and the Company's business execution meeting and Board of Directors check the appropriateness of their operations.

 Using the procedures described above, the Company examines and evaluates its internal control system.

 For FY2017, the Company has received from its Accounting Auditors an internal control audit report with an unqualified opinion for the same fiscal year.